ccoughlin/resume/README.md

-# resume
+# Resume
-LaTeX template of my CV
+LaTeX template of my CV.
+Please refer to the license.txt file for license information.